What is on-page SEO and what is off-page SEO?

 Aside from link-building, another off-page ranking signal is social media reception.
 Search engines notice when a page receives comments, social media shares, or even ‘likes’.
 This is one reason why it can be valuable to integrate public comments with your pages, provided that you have the time to monitor them and filter out the spam.
 It is also a good reason for you to share your new and evergreen page content periodically on your own social media channels, and leave up your shares permanently when they have received likes and non-hostile comments.

-In the third part of this article, we’ll explore technical SEO and fault-finding drops in ranking.
+In the third part of this article, we’ll explore technical SEO and fault-finding drops in ranking, and conclude with a summary.